 How to get rid of unsecured debt

-To eliminate unsecured debt, you essentially have two options: pay it off or file for bankruptcy.
+In dealing with unsecured debt, there are two primary options: pay off the debt or file for bankruptcy.

 The bottom line

 With unsecured loans, your assets are not at risk of being seized unless the court awards a judgment to the lender.
 However, it is still important to understand the consequences of not paying your unsecured debt.
 To avoid late fees and serious harm to your credit score, create a plan to pay off your unsecured debt before applying.